Home health care expanding to meet patients’ needs in central Ohio and beyond

 Building a more connected care continuum that extends beyond outpatient clinics includes The Ohio State University Wexner Medical Center Home Care, Ohio State Home Medical Equipment and stronger, more clinically integrated relationships with skilled nursing facilities, long-term acute care hospitals and hospice care facilities.

-These extra care options “empower the patients to choose how they want to receive care.
+Extra care options “empower the patients to choose how they want to receive care.
 If they want to receive care in the home, they have that option, no matter where their home is,” says Rachit Thariani, chief administrative officer of the Post-Acute and Home-Based Care Division for the Ohio State Wexner Medical Center.

 Read other stories in this series from our Health Equity and Anti-Racism report